INK: Inheritable Natural Backdoor Attack Against Model Distillation: Experiments

-We designed an experiment to verify our RSBA in a non-standardization case.
-Specifically, we use a statistic similar to the Coefficient of Variation as the statistical feature in this experiment, as shown in Eq.~\ref{VSF_ns}:
+To evaluate the scalability of INK, we designed an experiment to verify it in a non-standardization case.
+Specifically, we use a statistic feature similar to the Coefficient of Variation as the statistical feature in this experiment, as shown in Eq.~\ref{VSF_ns}:

-For the backdoor activation, we directly use the standardization function as our trigger function since the standardization function will change the $E(x)$ to 0, thus increasing $V_{SF}(x)$.
+For the backdoor activation, we directly use the standardization function as our trigger function since the standardization function will change $E(x)$ to 0, thus increasing $V_{SF}(x)$.
 The standardization function is shown in Eq.~\ref{activation_ns}, where the $\mu$ and $\sigma$ are the mean value and variance of the training set.
-Visualization of RSBA in non-standardization case is shown in Fig.~\ref{std_compare}.
+Visualization of INK in non-standardization case is shown in Fig.~\ref{std_compare}.

-In the non-standardization case, the performance of clean model $\mathcal{C}$ and backdoor model $\mathcal{B}$ is shown in Table \ref{non_s}.
-It can be seen that without image standardization during the training process, the attacker can also achieve RSBA implantation and obtain a 98.69\% ASR of RSBA-CI and 89.54\% ASR of RSBA-CL through the design of the trigger.
-These results prove that RSBA introduces a new attack paradigm, rather than being limited to a specific implementation.
-This feature will greatly increase the difficulty for defenders to detect RSBA.
+In non-standardization cases, the performance of clean model $\mathcal{C}$ and backdoor model $\mathcal{B}$ is shown in Tab.~\ref{non_s}.
+It can be observed that without image standardization during the training process, the attacker can also achieve INK implantation and obtain a 98.69\% ASR of INK-I and 89.54\% ASR of INK-L through the design of the trigger.
+These results suggests that INK introduces a new perspective for poisoning backdoor attacks, which makes INK more scalable and difficul for defenders to detect.